 If you want to add something more visually dynamic, consider adding an accent wall to differentiate each room.

-If you live in a rental apartment, ask your landlord the right questions so you know what you can change, and if they need to cover the costs.
+If you live in a rental apartment, ask your landlord the right questions so you know what you can change and if you need to cover the costs.